Funkatronics/TactileWaves/README.md

 ## License

-This software is licensed under the GNU General Public License - see the[license.txt](license.txt)file for details
+This software is licensed under the GNU General Public License - see the [license.txt](license.txt) file for details

 ## Funding

-This project was funded by a Creative Works Award from[CSU Ventures](http://csuventures.org/).
+This project was funded by a Creative Works Award from [CSU Ventures](http://csuventures.org/).

 ## Acknowledgments

-* Joren Six for his[TarsosDSP](https://github.com/JorenSix/TarsosDSP)Library that provided an excellent learning resource in the early days of my thesis
+* Joren Six for his [TarsosDSP](https://github.com/JorenSix/TarsosDSP) Library that provided an excellent learning resource in the early days of my thesis
-* JJ Moritz at[Sapien, LLC](http://www.sapienllc.com/)for bringing me into CSU's sensory substitution research and providing assistance and resources throughout the project
+* JJ Moritz at [Sapien, LLC](http://www.sapienllc.com/) for bringing me into CSU's sensory substitution research and providing assistance and resources throughout the project
 * Dr. Leslie Stone-Roy and Dr. John Williams at Colorado State University for their advice and guidance